microsoft/BotBuilder-V3/en-us/azure bots/Templates/azure-bots-templates-form.md

             {
                 await context.PostAsync("Form returned empty response!
 Type anything to restart it.");
             }
+        }
+        catch (OperationCanceledException)
+        {
+            await context.PostAsync("You canceled the form!
+Type anything to restart it.");
+        }

         context.Wait(MessageReceivedAsync);
     }
 {% endhighlight %}

-The following shows the **BasicFormFlowDialog** object that defines the form.
+The following shows the **BasicForm** object that defines the form.
 The public properties define the questions to ask.
 The Prompt property attribute contains the prompt text that’s shown to the user.
 Anything within curly brackets ({}) are substitution characters.
 For example, {&} tells the form to use the property’s name in the prompt.
 If the property’s data type is an enumeration, {\|\|} tells the form to display the enumeration’s values as the list of possible values that the user can choose from.
 For example, the data type for the Color property is ColorOptions.
 When the form asks the user for their favorite car color, the form will display **1.
 Red, 2.
 White, and 3.
 Blue** as possible values.
 For more information about substitution strings, see [Pattern Language](/en-us/csharp/builder/sdkreference/forms.html#patterns).

 {% highlight csharp %}
 public enum CarOptions { Convertible=1, SUV, EV };
 public enum ColorOptions { Red=1, White, Blue };

 [Serializable]
-public class BasicFormFlowDialog
+public class BasicForm
 {
     [Prompt("Hi!
 What is your {&}?")]
     public string Name { get; set; }